My-engineer-bachelor/Compilators_Code_Interpreter/README.md

 # Compilators_
 This repository contains the source code of activity of the course "Compilators" where a code interpreter was implemented using LEX and YACC (with the construction of a syntax tree).
-This interpretor contains checkings for:
+This interpreter contains checkings for:
 * Integer type
 * Arithmetic expressions +,-,\*,/
 * Relational expressions >,<,<=,>=,==,!=